Question: How do I apply Minoxidil?

 Can I brush my hair after applying minoxidil?

-Before brushing your hair, allow around 10 minutes for minoxidil liquid and 15 minutes for minoxidil cream to absorb sufficiently.
+Before brushing your hair, allow around 20 minutes for the minoxidil to absorb sufficiently into your scalp.
 This will ensure no product is removed by the hair brush, or brushed into the hair.

 What happens if some minoxidil liquid drips down my head?